john-davanzo/cs61_final_project_john_devon/milestone_4/README.md

 # Project Milestone 4 - Database Enhancement & Answers to Questions

 Our major database enhancement is a web game similar to [The Higher Lower Game](http://www.higherlowergame.com/) but instead uses movies and 4 different metrics about them as opposed to just Google searches.
+We chose the four metrics which are quantitative to use in our higher/lower game.
+Those are `revenue `,  `popularity `, `budget`, and `runtime`.
+The backend of our game queries the database for a random movie and then pulls one of these four metrics randomly to display on the game interface.
+The rest is controlled on the front end, where the user selects whether they think the given movie has a higher or lower revenue, popularity, budget, or runtime than the one that is already displayed.

 ![](img/gameplay.gif)

 The milestone_4 folder contains the following folders related to our game:

 - `app/` — Frontend React app
-  - grabs three random movies and your high score from the backend upon loading
+  - grabs three random movies and your high score from the backend upon loading.
+Holding one in reserve limits any downtime that occurs between rounds
   - if your higher lower answer is correct, it grabs a new movie from the backend, updates your score and the metric you're currently judging on
   - if your answer is incorrect, a game over message is shown with your score, and overwrites your high score if necessary.
 - `server/` — Express.js server